 I love salmon, and it’s on my shopping list every week.
 Personally, my favorite method of cooking salmon is sous vide.
 It’s nearly impossible to get the same buttery-soft texture at the perfect temperature.

-But I don't have time to make a big production every time.
-So I created these 10 quick & easy salmon recipes for you to try at home.
+But I don’t have time to make a big production every time.
+So I created these 10 quick & easy salmon recipes for you to try at home (you could even add extra sides with them if the meal isn’t enough on its own).
 I plan on adding more in the future, but for the time being I tried to get a wide variety of ingredients and cooking styles so you can choose the few that suit you best.

 Quick & Easy Salmon Recipes